 The aim is to enable high levels of participation throughout the day.
 This year’s conference will include:

-- parallel sessions for doctors working in Public Health England, local government, the devolved nations, academic public health and for public health trainees
+- Parallel sessions for doctors working in Public Health England, local government and the devolved nations and for public health trainees;

-There will be a teach-in for new representatives at 10am with the conference commencing at 10.30am.
-The annual Sandy Macara Memorial Lecture entitled "Public mental health: new solutions to old problems" will be given by Sarah Stewart-Brown, professor of public health, University of Warwick, at 2pm.
-Following the close of the conference at 5.30pm, there will be a drinks reception until 6.30pm offering more informal networking opportunities.
+There will be a teach-in for new representatives at 9.30am with the conference commencing at 10.00am.
+Following the close of the conference programme at 5.30pm, there will be a drinks reception until 6.30pm offering more informal networking opportunities.

 Motions for debate

-For further information on how to submit a motion, please email the conference secretariat at [email protected]
+For further information on how to submit a motion, please email Alex Young.